LINBIT/drbd-reactor/README.md

 The core expose a `PluginUpdate` channel, the plugin decides if it wants to use the diffs from `old` and `new`, and/or the complete current state from `resource`.

+# Contributions

+Contributions are obviously always welcome!
+Please talk to us first *before* you start working on a new plugin.
+Please check the state of plugins at the beginning of the document, and don't work on plugins that are currently under development by somebody else.

+## Dependencies

+We have to be a bit careful introducing new dependencies as we want to provide `drbdd` via a [PPA](https://launchpad.net/~linbit/+archive/ubuntu/linbit-drbd9-stack).
+So please use only dependencies that are packaged as `librust-` package in Ubuntu Focal.
+We might relax that, but that would need to be a very very convincing argument.
+Again, talk to us early.

 # Current implementation considerations
 Currently plugins have to filter their `PluginUpdate` stream by themselves.
 This keeps the core simple, but allowing some kind of filtered subscription could make sense.
 If we don't do that, and keep the "all plugins